-The most played stations here.
+Most played internet stations (*) + more recommendations.
 No info about shows/presentation means at least 80% non-stop music.

 - Hotmixradio 80 – From France, playing general 80s mainstream.

-- Hotmixradio 90 – From France, playing, general 90s mainstream, but also late 80s and early 00s tracks fitting the format.
+- Hotmixradio 90 * – From France, playing general 90s mainstream (the better side of it), but also late 80s and early 00s tracks fitting the format.

 - Hotmixradio 2000 – From France, playing general 00s mainstream.

-- 1.fm Absolute 90s – Unknown heritage.
+- 1.fm Absolute 90s * – From Switzerland.
 A wide variety of mainstream 90s music. !!!
-Important: You have to register with Facebook before you’re able to access this station at the website – which is the case here, because I can’t find a regular stream link.
+Important: You have to register with Facebook before you’re able to access this station at the website.

 - Radio 80s Juice – From Italy: Mainstream 80s music (and some late 70s and early 90s fitting the format).
 The Radio Juice stations are amateur projects, btw.